shelleyolivia/learn-tutorials/figment-learn/new-pathways/celo/celo-01-connect.md

 ![](../../../.gitbook/assets/pathways/celo/celo-connect.gif)

-Congratulations, you have successfully made function that can connect to the Celo node!
+Congratulations, you have successfully made a function that can connect to the Celo node!
+This can be applied either on the client-side or server-side, depending on your needs.

 -----------------------------